-The Consultant shall investigate the status of the project and become familiar with concepts (typical sections, alignments, etc.) developed from prior studies.
-If a Traffic Operational Study report and/or an Engineering Report is available from a prior or current FDOT, County, and/or City PD&E type study, the Consultant shall use the approved concepts as a basis for the design unless otherwise directed by the FDOT.
+The CONSULTANT shall investigate the status of the project and become familiar with concepts (typical sections, alignments, etc.) developed from prior studies.
+If a Traffic Operational Study report and/or an Engineering Report is available from a prior or current Project Development & Environmental (PD&E) study, the CONSULTANT shall use the approved concepts as a basis for the design unless otherwise directed by the DEPARTMENT.